 Another crucial difference between electronic contracts and traditional contracts is that electronic versions are generally less prone to errors.

-Think about it discrepancies in contracts generally occur in one of two ways:
+When you think about it, discrepancies in contracts generally occur in one of two ways:

 1. Human error

-- Allow you and the recipient to view and adjust the terms of the contract digitally on a web page before agreeing to sign it.
+- They allow you and the recipient to view and adjust the terms of the contract digitally on a web page before agreeing to sign it.

-- Foster a more collaborative process in which both parties may develop the contract together and agree to mutually beneficial business transactions.
+- They foster a more collaborative process in which both parties may develop the contract together and agree to mutually beneficial business transactions.

-- Allow both you and the recipient to enter client data once to populate multiple fields.
+- They let both you and the recipient enter client data once to populate multiple fields.
 This ensures that addresses, names, signatures, and initials are consistent across the entire contract.

 Electronic contracts can reduce operational costs